 |1998-1999||Manchester United||Bayern Munich|

 If the precessor, European Cup, is not counted the Champions League started in 1992.
 Although, when statistics are presented for Champions League it is common that Champions League and European League are accumulated.

-The first season was in total 36 participating in the qualification, since when the numbers has increased.
+The first season included in total 36 participating clubs in the qualification, since when the numbers have increased.

 In the third edition of the Champions League (1994-1995), the tournament expanded to 16 teams (excluding the qualification).
 The format consisted of a group phase with four groups followed by three knockout stages.

-In season 1997-1998 another expansion added more teams and 24 teams (excluding the qualification) participated.
-A group phase, including six groups was followed by a knockout phase in three stages.
+In season 1997-1998 another expansion added more teams to 24 (excluding the qualification).
+A group phase, including six groups, was followed by a knockout phase in three stages.

-In season 1999-2000 the tournament expanded for the third time and this time to include 32 teams (excluding the qualification).
-Now the team was divided into eight groups, which followed by a second group stage and finally a knockout stage.
+In season 1999-2000 the tournament expanded for the third time and would now include 32 teams (excluding the qualification).
+Now, the teams were divided into eight groups and the first group stage was followed by a second, and finally a knockout stage.

-In season 2014-1025, the second group phase was abandoned.
+In season 2014-2015, the second group stage was abandoned.
 Instead, another stage (Round of 16) in the knockout phase was played.